WebSiteX5/wsx5-developers-guide/docs/optional-objects/dynamic-update-fields.md

 ### SiteNodes

-SiteNodes fields cannot be updated.
+SiteNodes fields cannot be updated using *value* key.

 ### StringList